gauravtailor8520/BCGX-Data-Science-Virtual-Internship-Program/README.md

 ## Additional Information ℹ️
 Each task's deliverable is included in the respective folder within this repository.
 The tasks provide valuable hands-on experience in data analysis, predictive modeling, and communication of insights for real-world business challenges.

-We hope this repository serves as a valuable resource for understanding the data science processes and methodologies used to address customer churn issues for PowerCo.
+I hope this repository serves as a valuable resource for understanding the data science processes and methodologies used to address customer churn issues for PowerCo.

 For any inquiries or feedback, please feel free to reach out.